anshxgaur/NOVA/README.md

   <img src="nova.png" alt="NOVA" width="900"/>
 </p>
 # NOVA
-# 🗣️ Nova - Your Personal Voice Assistantsss
+# 🗣️ Nova - Your Personal Voice Assistantss

 Nova is a Python-based voice assistant designed to automate everyday tasks using natural speech.
 From controlling system volume and brightness to searching the web, typing text, and playing YouTube videos — Nova listens,understands,and acts.